 Thanks to their surprising success, there are many lash enhancers out there, giving us an overwhelming selection to choose from.
 The purpose of this article is to make sure you can make the most informed decision possible, because not all of these serums are made equal.
 Several of the more mainstream brands do work well, but also come with the risk of some serious side effects.
 Bimatoprost is the common active ingredient in these popular serums, known for its ability to enhance hair growth.
 It works by increasing the number of eyelash hairs that grow and the amount of time that they grow.
 However, while effective in that aspect, it can also lead to redness, itchiness, dryness, discharge and even skin darkening and change in eye color.
 Another ingredient used in a very popular eyelash serum on the market is Phenoxyethanol.
 Phenoxyethanol is a synthetic preservative and was considered a safer alternative to paraben for some time, but recently has come under fire due to new research results and it has been banned by most green beauty retailers such as Follain!
 Some of the side effects of Phenoxyethanol is skin irritation, infertility, and nervous system issues.
 Lastly, Butylene Glycol, is a very common ingredient in traditional lash serums and this is actually an ingredient used in anti-freeze products!
 Yikes

 An alternative to these traditional serums is a more natural product that’s castor based.
 While there isn’t an abundance of them available, they work in the same manner to keep lashes healthy and moisturized, prevent breakage and also stimulate the follicles.
 So, my point is, like anything else you’re going to put on or into your body, look at the ingredient list and really do your research before you begin to slather.
-Papillon Lash Serum is currently one of the only certified organic, vegan and cruelty free-lash serums offered on the market.
-In addition to castor oil, it’s also enriched with coconut and avocado oils, vitamin E and packed with omega-3 & -6 fatty acid.
+Papillon Lash & Brow Serum is currently one of the only certified organic, vegan and cruelty free-lash serums offered on the market.
+In addition to castor oil, it’s also enriched with argan oil, matcha ( shown in multiple studies to strengthen hair and encourage hair growth**), vitamin E and packed with omega-3 & -6 fatty acid.
 All of these amazing nutrients work together to help keep lashes strong and healthy without harsh chemicals.

 Do you have any tips to keep your lashes healthy?
 Please share them below.